BWICS/GHC2019/README.md

 1. Juliana Taube *[applied but not heard back yet; Math major, CS minor; took 1101; next fall requested 2101 and Social Nets ]*

 1. Anaise Manikunda *[ applied but has not heard back yet; MathCS major, francophone minor; took Data structures, Algorithms, Systems;  planning to take Computational Creativity in the fall ]*

+1. Kim Hancock  *[ applied for the fellowship but have not heard back yet; Math major, CS minor; atook:  intro,  data structures, algorithms;  next fall: signed up for computational game theory but didn't get in, so next semester I will likely take artificial intelligence ]*